koenvervloesem/awesome-rhasspy/readme.md

 - [DIY voice assistant](https://cstan.io/?p=11925&lang=en) - Four-part blog series with Rhasspy and Node-RED, showing you how to tell the time, the temperature (from the internet and a ESP32 temperature sensor) and bad jokes and playing internet radio.
 - [Coxprod DIY - Rhasspy](https://www.coxprod.org/domotique/category/domotique/rhasspy/) - Tutorials in French about various aspects of Rhasspy.
 - [Rhasspy In Depth - Sentences](https://www.youtube.com/watch?v=sWVl0ZoXZEo) - A video in which Rhasspy's developer demonstrates how you can specify your own custom voice commands.
+- [Zo krijg je stembesturing op de Raspberry Pi](https://computertotaal.nl/artikelen/internet-thuis/zo-krijg-je-stembesturing-op-de-raspberry-pi/) - A tutorial in Dutch about setting up Rhasspy and handling intents with Node-RED.
+- [Control Your Home with Raspberry Pi](https://koen.vervloesem.eu/books/control-your-home-with-raspberry-pi/) - A book about self-hosted home automation, dedicating the whole voice control chapter to Rhasspy.

 ## Apps and app platforms